33Frok1e/Medium/Readme.md

 This website features include -
 1. Modern Blog Editor using Editor JS.
-2. Google Authentication for Users
+2. Google Authentication for Users using Firebase
 3. Dynamic Blog Pages on dynamic urls.
 4. Search Page for Searching Blogs & users.
 5. Dedicated Users Profile with thier social links and written blogs.